boom-army/docs/season-challenges.md

 # Boom.Army Seasons

-Boom.Army is going to run time boxed seasons, where users will purchase a generative NFT Season Pass to participate.
-The Season Pass will come with action cards that are able to be completed to unlock levels.
+Boom.Army is going to run Season Challenges, where users will purchase a #BoomHeroes Season Challenge Pass NFT to participate.
+The Season Challenge Pass will come with several airdropped NFT Action Cards, that are able to be leveled up by completing tasks on the Boom.Army platform.

 ## Taxonomy